Print the page content is only available to registered and logged in users and only as a tourbook!

 End location

-Orihuela, Valencian Community, ES (27 m NHN)
+Orihuela, Comunitat Valenciana, ES (27 m NHN)

 Character

 The Way of El Cid is a cultural and tourist route that crosses Spain from the northwest to the southeast, from Castilla to the Mediterranean coast.
-It follows the history and the legend of Rodrigo Díaz de Vivar, El Cid Campeador, a medieval knight of the 11th century and one of Spain’s greatest characters.
+It follows the history and the legend of Rodrigo Díaz de Vivar, El Cid Campeador Wikipedia Icon, a medieval knight of the 11th century and one of Spain’s greatest characters.
 El Cid is not only a literary character, also a historical figure.

 The route crosses eight Spanish provinces (Burgos, Soria, Guadalajara, Zaragoza, Teruel, Castellón, Valencia and Alicante) belonging to four Autonomous Communities (Castile and Leon, Castilla-La Mancha, Aragon and Valencian Community).